heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

 ### Subnet masks are gone.
 We represent the size of a prefix by describing how many of the first bits in an address are part of the prefix.
 Nodes are almost always in a network that has a 64 bit prefix, and so we would append "/64" to the address to indicate this when necessary.
 This is similiar to IPv4 CIDR notation ("192.168.1.0/24" meaning the first 24 bits of the address are the network portion).

+### Addresses are written in hexadecimal
+The lowest hex digit is 0.
+Then 1, 2, 3, 4, 5, 6, 7, 8, 9, 0, a, b, c, e, f.
+"2601" is lower than "fe80".
+All the numbers come first, then all the letters.

 ### The IPv6 address space is mind-bogglingly expansive
 To oversimply it, the size of the IPv4 address space is 2^32.